-The time unit of the compound meter is divisible by three.
+The time unit of a compound meter is divisible by three.

-Some important points to remember about these measures are
+Some important things to remember about these measures are:

-1. We recognise compound measures because the numerator (the top number in the time signature) is 6, 9 or 12.
+1. We recognize compound measures because the numerator (the top number in the bar) is 6, 9, or 12.

 2. We get the note that occupies a beat by dividing the numerator by 3.
-For example, a 6/8 measure has 2 beats.
+For example, a 6/8 time signature has 2 beats.

 3. We add a dot to the notes that occupy a beat.

-4. The denominator (the lower number) indicates the note that occupies a third of the time unit.
+4. The denominator (the lower number) indicates the note that occupies one-third of the time unit.
 For example, in a 6/8 time signature, the eighth note occupies a third of a beat, since a beat is occupied by 3 eighth notes or 1 dotted quarter note.

 Meter Beats One beat One measure